METEO 3 Lesson 6 Images

 Text description of the 15Z surface analysis from May 7, 2012 image.

-The image is a weather map depicting the Midwestern region of the United States.
-It features isobars, pressure systems, and wind flow patterns.
-Red lines illustrate isobars labeled with pressure values such as 1005 and 1012, forming circular patterns around low-pressure systems marked with a red "L." Blue lines and symbols indicate wind direction and speed across the area.
+The image is a surface analysis map depicting the Midwestern region of the United States.
+It features isobars, pressure systems, and surface wind flow patterns.
+Dark red lines illustrate isobars labeled with pressure values every 4 mb from 1008 to 1022, forming circular patterns around low-pressure systems marked with a red "L".
+Blue station plots indicate wind direction and speed across the area.
+Dashed orange lines connected to areas of low pressure mark the location of fronts.
 The map includes parts of several states such as Illinois, Indiana, Michigan, and surrounding areas.
 The lines and symbols provide a visual representation of atmospheric pressure and wind flow dynamics over the region.

 idealized sea-level pressure map with a center of high pressure and associated ridge